Eligibility Requirements for High-Risk Jobs Insurance

 Rules designed for low-risk occupations cannot scale to hazardous work.
 Uniform eligibility would destabilize high-risk insurance systems and make coverage unavailable to all participants.

 High-risk occupations operate under stricter access controls because insurers must limit catastrophic exposure.
-This structural constraint explains why high-risk jobs face stricter insurance approval across most insurance systems.
+This structural constraint explains why high-risk jobs face stricter insurance approval, where acceptance thresholds tighten as occupational severity increases.

 Eligibility fails when declared roles do not align with actual exposure patterns recognized by the system.